ebarylko/cmpt-476/assignment-5/assignment-5.md

 If we now consider multiplying $(q + t_x)$ by $z$, we obtain $(q + t_x) * z = qz + qt_x = c + 1$.

 Therefore, $\forall q \in S^{\prime}$, we can map $q \rightarrow q + t_x$, where $qz$ and $(q + t_x)z$ have differing dot products.
+Since I am able to create a one to one mapping of the vectors with a dot product of 0 and a dot product of 1, I know that for half of the vectors $s \in S, s * z = 0$.

 As a result of this, $\forall z \notin s^{\perp}$, $z·s = 0$ for half of the elements in $S$